abdulhaseeb2/abdulhaseeb2/README.md

 - 👋 Hi, I’m @abdulhaseeb2
 - 👀 I’m interested in Fullstack Development
-- 🌱 I’m currently working in as a Jr Developer at @Stakater.
-I work on building kubernetes operators, REST APIs and web frontends.
+- 🌱 I’m currently working in as a Software Engineer at @Stakater.
+I work on building kubernetes operators and REST APIs.
 - 📫 You can connect with me on [Linkedin](https://www.linkedin.com/in/abdulhaseeb65)

 <!---